Sitting on a park in Vienna after a huge thunderstorm, I find a moment of tranquillity and reflection.

 Lightning and further loud thunderclaps occurred but nothing like the first one.
 It was the closest I have ever been to such an event and it was so unexpected.
 The incident was exciting because of the contrast between the fear and relief of being alive after nature opening up so violently.

-It caused me to reflect on the human survival instinct and the ability of nature to act without warning and with incredible power, ripping me from my comfortable, trance-like mindset induced partly by the urban environment no doubt; the familiar routine of the cogs of the city and people moving around me.
+It caused me to reflect on the human survival instinct and the ability of nature to act without warning and with incredible power.
+It ripped me from my comfortable, trance-like mindset induced partly by the flows of the urban environment no doubt; the familiar routines and cogs of the city and people moving around me.